websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/developer-guide/writing-a-form-storage-adapter.md

 # Writing a Form Storage Adapter

 By default, forms are stored in Liferay DXP's database.
-You can store form records in alternate storage formats or inject custom logic into the lifecycle of a form record persistence event by implementing a ` com.liferay.dynamic.data.mapping.storage.DDMStorageAdapter`.
+You can store form records in alternate storage formats or inject custom logic into the lifecycle of a form record persistence event by implementing a `com.liferay.dynamic.data.mapping.storage.DDMStorageAdapter`.

 ![Use a DDM Storage Adapter to add a Storage Type to the Forms application.](./writing-a-form-storage-adapter/images/01.png)

-This example storage adapter provides the [default storage adapter's](https://github.com/liferay/liferay-portal/blob/7.3.1-ga2/modules/apps/dynamic-data-mapping/dynamic-data-mapping-service/src/main/java/com/liferay/dynamic/data/mapping/internal/storage/DDMJSONStorageAdapter.java) logic, to save form records in the Liferay DXP database as JSON content, but also adds logic to store each Form Record on the file system.
+This example storage adapter starts by duplicating the [default storage adapter's](https://github.com/liferay/liferay-portal/blob/7.3.1-ga2/modules/apps/dynamic-data-mapping/dynamic-data-mapping-service/src/main/java/com/liferay/dynamic/data/mapping/internal/storage/DDMJSONStorageAdapter.java) logic, to save form records in the Liferay DXP database as JSON content.
+Later you'll add add logic to store each Form Record on the file system.

 ## Examine a Running DDM Storage Adapter